ihasTaco/ChatDSA/README.md

 # ChatDSA
-ChatDSA is a Discord chatbot built with Python and OpenAI's GPT-3 language model.
+ChatDSA (or Discord Server Assistant) is a Discord chatbot built with Python and OpenAI's GPT-3.5-turbo language model.
 It can help users with common questions and provide support in a chat thread.
+Using ChatGPT's API system messages as context, you can send the AI information about your discord, it's purpose, and what fun and interesting things you can do in your discord.
+While ChatDSA's main purpose is to help new and old discord members get around your discord and community, and give users relevant information, it also still functions like ChatGPT, so members can use it to answer trivial and not so trivial questions.

+## Disclaimer
+Just a quick heads up! to my knowledge, just like chatGPT, openAI's gpt-3.5-turbo api is still being tested and worked on, and (for me at least) doesnt bill you for gpt-3.5-turbo token usage.
+I dont know if this is intentional or not, but i have noticed, while they do keep track of the token usage, i havent been charged or seen my usage go up (unlike their other api's that i have used) so let this be a notice to you, keep an eye on updates to their api's as well as your openAI account as this 'trial' or whatever it is, may end abruptly, and/or without warning, and if it does, i am in no way responsible for any charges accrude on your account. if anyone notices usage going up in their openAI account after using this or similar while using the gpt-3.5-turbo, please let me know, so i can put up a disclaimer saying so!

 ## Features
-- **Intuitive chat interface**: Users can interact with the bot through a chat thread.
+- **Intuitive chat interface**: Users can interact with the bot just by opening a thread and typing into it.
 - **Support for multiple users**: The bot can handle multiple chat threads simultaneously, allowing it to support multiple users at once.
 - **Keyword-based file lookup**: The bot can find and return files from a specified directory based on keywords provided by the user.
 - **Conversation history tracking**: The bot can keep track of conversation history to generate more relevant responses.